VARSITY CIVIC AFFAIRS COMMITTEE

 Restrictive Covenants

 Restrictive Covenants are an agreement between neighbours that limit the type of development that can be built on their properties.
-Email me if you would like more information on this initiative.
+More information can be obtained at www.varsityrestrictivecovenant.com

 Playgrounds